openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/service_template_sections.rst

 section, except for the fact that you can set several of these, and they also run as part of the steps (you can specify several of these, divided by the ``step_<step number>`` keys).

+.. note:: This was docker_puppet_tasks prior to the Train cycle.

 ..
 References